-The Company's financial instruments, including cash, accounts receivable, accounts payable and accrued expenses, are carried at historical cost.
-At June 30, 2023 and December 31, 2022, respectively, the carrying amounts of these instruments approximated their fair values because of the short-term nature of these instruments.
+The Company's financial instruments, including cash, accounts receivable, accounts payable and accrued expenses and accounts payable and accrued expenses - related party, are carried at historical cost.
+At December 31, 2023 and 2022, respectively, the carrying amounts of these instruments approximated their fair values because of the short-term nature of these instruments.